dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/Week 01/20240626 - Wednesday.md

 		Done and shared with the class.

 - Brad: https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard
+	  Have taken a note of this in Linux OS Page and in the Cheat Sheets page

-- ICMS - Spark/Telecom - used SSH or something or rather to do something; see what you can find
+- ICMS - Spark/Telecom - used SSH or something or rather to do something; see what you can find ????
+	  Added to Random todo's

-- TP2? - still being used by VF? have a look or ask around
+- TP2? - still being used by VF? have a look or ask around Noted

 - Technical Debt - check more
+	  noted in Terminologies

 - Blockchains - Append-only database
 	- Kris' blockchain analogy with Banks having the ability to manipulate balances wherein blockchain's would prevent such mischievous acts
 - Hyperledger (IBM) - check this out